dweynpendilla/EXPERIMENT-3/README.md

 Experiment 3 focuses on the application of the Pands Library.
 This experiment aims to identify and apply different codes and functions in creating a Python program using a Pandas Library.

 ### This experiment is comprised of 2 problems:
-(1) NORMALIZATION PROBLEM - where a 5x5 ndarray with random elements is stored to variable X, and this ndarray is normalized.
+(1) PROBLEM 1 - where I used the file "cars.csv" and uploaded its data into a data frame using pandas, and got the first and last 5 rows.

-(2) DIVISIBLE BY 3 PROBLEM - where the SQUARES of the first 100 positive integers are the elements of a 10x10 ndarray, and from this ndarray, all elements divisible by 3 are saved.
+(2) PROBLEM 2 - where I used the same data fram from problem 1 (cars) and performed the operations subsetting, slicing, and indexing

 ## ********************* Coding Process ✏️ *********************
- *For Problem 1: Normalization Problem,*
+ *For Problem 1,*

--- > The "np.random.random((x,y))" function is used and stored to variable x to generate the 5x5 random element ndarray.
+-- > First, I uploaded the data of the "cars.csv" file into the data frame "cars"

--- > Once the ndarray is generated and stored to "x", the next step is to get the MEAN and STANARD DEVIATION of the ndarray.
-That can be done by using the "x.mean()" and "x.std()" functions, which are then stored to y and z, respectively.
+-- > I then got the first and last 5 rows of the data frame using the functions "cars.head()" and "cars.tail()"

 -- > The final step is to normalize the ndarray by using the formula = x - Mean / Standard Deviation.
 Coding-wise, that will be [(x-y)/z] and that will be stored as "normx".